 No. There are lots of reasons why a woman might experience dryness including stress, after having a baby, using tampons, and changes in hormone levels.

-The only thing we wouldn't recommend is using a tingling lubricant for anal sex as some people can experience slightly stronger sensations than others.
+Everywhere and anywhere.
+Most Durex Play lubes are suitable to for use all over the body!
+However a tingling lubricant is not suitable for anal sex as some people can experience slightly stronger sensations than others.

 This can be found on our Product Recall page.